-Enjoy a real taste of traditional sailing with a two-day voyage in Devon on the magnificent Pilgrim of Brixham.
+Enjoy a real taste of traditional sailing with an overnight voyage in Devon on the magnificent Pilgrim of Brixham.

 Join Pilgrim in her home port of Brixham for a one night sailing holiday adventure on the South Devon coast.
 This voyage is a great introduction to sailing a traditional ship – and with her red sails, rich heritage and classic tiller.

 Sail along the South Devon coastline where you will likely head for the quintessential seaside towns of Dartmouth or Torbay – depending on the weather.
 This voyage requires no previous sailing experience and aims to have a good balance of sailing and exploration ashore.
 The crew will show you the ropes and encourage you to get stuck in and experience first hand traditional classic boat sailing.

 - Skippered sailing